readytensor/rt_regression_random_forest_sklearn/README.md

    This will load the artifacts and create and save the predictions in a file called `predictions.csv` in the path `model_inputs_outputs/outputs/predictions/` in the bind mount.
 6. To run the inference service, issue the following command on the running container: <br/>
    `docker run -p 8080:8080 -v <path_to_mount_on_host>/model_inputs_outputs:/opt/model_inputs_outputs regressor_img serve` <br/>
    This starts the service on port 8080.
-You can query the service using the `/ping`, `/infer` and `/explain` endpoints.
+   - You can perform health check using `/ping`
+   - Get online predictions by using `/infer`
+   - Use `/explain` for getting local explanations.
 More information on the requests/responses on the endpoints is provided below.
 ### Using the Inference Service
 #### Getting Predictions
 To get predictions for a single sample, use the following command: